HodGreeley/blank/README.md

+See branches for sample projects started with this original stack.

 # This is a blank project with a blank stack.

 ## The stack includes common utilities for development including tools for adding additional tools to your workspace.